ubclaunchpad/Internado/README.md

 foo@bar:~$ pipenv install
 ```

-You'll have to add the ZipRecruiter API key as an environment variable.
+The next few steps covers adding the ZipRecruiter API key as an environment variable.
+Message Sherry for the actual API key.
 This isn't the **most** secure way of storing it, but better than putting it directly in the code.

 To get access to the shell for the managed environment:
 ```console